openeyes/openeyes.github.io/_pages/oedetail.md

       <div class="card h-100">
         <a class="portfolio-box" href="/img/features/fullsize/l-eyedraw-lg.jpg"><img class="card-img-top" src="/img/features/fullsize/l-eyedraw-lg.jpg" alt=""></a>
         <div class="card-body">
           <p class="card-text">OpenEyes has over 150 doodles that can be used to describe complex pathologies.
-In this example the patient has multiple retinal pathologies which include extensive laser photocoagulation to the right retina.
-All doodles are selected with a single mouse click and automatically generate text to be included in the examination.</p>
+In this example the patient has multiple retinal pathologies which include extensive laser photocoagulation to the left  retina.
+All doodles are selected with a single mouse click which automatically generates text to be included in the examination.</p>
         </div>
       </div>
     </div>